zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Jody says, “You mean somebody has already beaten me  to the punch?”
 “To beat someone to the punch (punch)” means to do something  before another person has the opportunity to do it.

 So, you and your sister are thinking about buying y our mother a new set of dishes – something or her kitchen.
-You talk about i t and then your sister goes out and she buys the dishes for your mother and gives t hem to her, and you find out after talking to your mother that your sister gave her the dishes that you were going to give to her.
+You talk about it and then your sister goes out and she buys the dishes for your mother and gives t hem to her, and you find out after talking to your mother that your sister gave her the dishes that you were going to give to her.
 So, you might say to your sis ter, “Oh, you beat me to the punch.”
 You did it before I had an opportunity to d o so.
 And now you’re mad at your sister because you don’t know what to get your  mother, because, you know, your mother is sometimes difficult to buy for.
 And so, when you have a good idea and your sister takes it, or your sister does it be fore you, you’re not very happy with your sister.
 I’m just speaking hypothetically.
 This didn’t actually happen to me, of course.

 So, Jody says, “You mean someone” – or somebody – “ has already beaten me to the punch?”
 Carl says, “Yes and I bet they found  a way to do it without this stench.”
 “Stench” (stench) is a very bad smell, a v ery unpleasant smell.
 Carl is saying that he thinks they have been able to do wha t Jody is trying to do without all of the bad smell.